delta-io/delta/kernel/USER_GUIDE.md

 #### Step 2.3: Implement `ParquetHandler`

-As the name suggests, this interface contains everything related to reading Parquet files.
+As the name suggests, this interface contains everything related to reading and writing Parquet files.
 It has been designed such that a connector can plug in a wide variety of implementations, from a simple single-threaded reader to a very advanced multi-threaded reader with pre-fetching and advanced connector-specific expression pushdown.
 Let's explore the methods to implement, and the guarantees associated with them.

 ##### Method `readParquetFiles(CloseableIterator<FileStatus> fileIter, StructType physicalSchema, java.util.Optional<Predicate> predicate)`